Symphonies

 CHELTENHAM SYMPHONY AND SUPPORT FOR MUSICAL TALENT 18.03.2004 Jones, Nigel That this House congratulates the composer Colin Decio and the Cheltenham Symphony Orchestra on the world premiere of The Cheltenham Symphony; notes that the symphony tells of the architecture and history of Cheltenham and of the surrounding rolling hills; further notes that the strings open out at times as if soaring over the edge of a ledge like a bird of prey looking down on a Cotswold landscape; commends the composer on including a harmonic reference to the Cheltenham composer Gustav Holst, and for remembering a tragic bombing raid on Cheltenham in World War II, as well as providing lighter musical representations of a braying donkey, a runaway train and his family's Ukrainian background; appreciates that the aim of the symphony is one of hope and triumph over adversity; wishes Colin Decio success with this work and anticipates with relish the world premiere of his Gloucester Symphony, which has yet to be performed; and urges the Government to ensure that musical talent is adequately supported in Britain as it is in other advanced countries. |

-Symphony No.3 - new work 2022
+Symphony No.3

-(dedicated to the Ukrainian people) This major work was composed in response to the Russian invasion of the Ukraine, my father's home country.
+'The Ukrainian Symphony' (dedicated to the Ukrainian people) This major work was composed in response to the 2022 Russian invasion of the Ukraine, my father's home country.
+If you want a picture of the future, imagine a boot stomping on a human face - forever" - George Orwell |

 2nd mvt - March of the Sunflowers